khoih-prog/BlynkESP32_BT_WF/README.md

 [![arduino-library-badge](https://www.ardu-badge.com/badge/BlynkESP32_BT_WF.svg?)](https://www.ardu-badge.com/BlynkESP32_BT_WF)

-To enable inclusion of both Blynk BT and WiFi libraries.
+To enable inclusion of both Blynk BT / BLE and WiFi libraries.
 Then select one to use at runtime.

 ### Installation